Save Big on Cyber Monday! Up to 40% Off

 JSON to MySQL made easy: A detailed how-to guide

-1. Connect to the server you want to import data and navigate to Database > Tasks > Import Data.
+1. Connect to the server you want to import data into and navigate to Database > Tasks > Import Data.

 Import data